Specialist Employment Law Practice

 Also advising on Company and Commercial Law

 Knight-Webb Solicitors is a specialist employment law practice providing a first-rate, cost-effective and personal service to clients.
 We also advise on commercial and company law matters including the sale of businesses.
-We are based in Dulwich in south-east London, but are able to arrange appointments in Central London.
+We offer appointments in the Dulwich, Brixton and south-east London area, as well as in Central London.

 Our ethos is simple: business overheads are deliberately kept low and cost savings passed directly to clients in the form of lower fees with no compromise on quality of service.